Power Learning Series – Bite-Sized Learning for Busy HR Professional

 Topics Include:

 - Compensation Essentials - Learners will explore the foundational components of public sector compensation: compensation elements and strategy, labor market assessment, and internal equity.
 Appropriate and fair compensation directly impacts employee attraction, retention, motivation, and productivity.
 A well-structured compensation system that aligns with the organization’s goals helps maintain fiscal responsibility and promotes fair and equitable pay.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.
+Join our interest list to be notified when our next offering is available.

-- Effectively Recognizing and Rewarding Employee Contributions – Learners will explore the principles underlying sound performance and rewards management.
-It will then identify alternative strategies and programs and evaluate their effectiveness in different environments.
-The course will be delivered over two-weeks with two one-hour sessions per week.
+- Strategic Compensation Planning & Management - Learners will explore the intermediate principles underlying sound performance and rewards management.
+It will then identify alternative strategies, programs and evaluate their effectiveness in different environments.
+The course will be delivered over three-weeks with one-hour sessions per week.

 - Fair & Effective Workplace Investigations – Learners will explore the full investigation process from intake to reporting, with a focus on balancing legal, ethical, and organizational considerations.
 Participants will gain tools to plan, conduct, and document investigations with fairness, consistency, and clarity.
 The content will be delivered through a realistic and engaging case study.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.
+Join our interest list to be notified when our next offering is available.

-- Multi-Generational Synergy – Learners will explore trends and aligned plans for Attracting, Leading and Engaging a Multi-Generational Workforce” learning event that includes contemporary images illustrating the various attributes of the various generations, workforce generational trends, bias recognition and management, active listening, empathic communications, desires for each generation, and best-practice solutions for attracting, engaging, rewarding, and retaining top, multi-generational talent.
-The session will include breakout sessions to discussions, questions and exercises for participants throughout the learning event.
-The course will be delivered over 2.5 week with one-hour weekly online sessions.
+- Gen Clash or Gen Connect?
+How to Build a Unified Workforce – From Traditionalists to Gen Z, learners will gain practical insights and strategies to attract talent from a complex workforce, foster teamwork, mutual respect, and collective success in your public sector organization.
+Our Power Series Session will explore trends and discuss alternative plans for Attracting, Leading and Engaging a Multi-Generational Workforce.
+This learning event will include contemporary images illustrating the various attributes of the various generations, workforce generational trends, bias recognition and management, active listening, empathic communications, desires for each generation, and best-practice solutions for attracting, engaging, rewarding, and retaining top, multi-generational talent.
+This session will include several opportunities for general discussions in this virtual lecture room and in breakout sessions to share ideas about talent attraction, retention, engagement, succession planning, performance management and development.
+The course will be delivered over 2.5 weeks with one-hour weekly online sessions.

-- Policy and Performance Considerations for Today’s Work Environment – Learners will be provided practical strategies and tools for managing remote, hybrid, and flexible work arrangements within the framework of public service.
+- Policy and Practices: Building Equitable and Engaging Work Policies – Learners will be provided practical strategies and tools for managing remote, hybrid, and flexible work arrangements within the framework of public service.
 They will explore policy development, performance management, legal considerations (ADA, FMLA, FLSA), employee engagement, and strategies for equitable implementation across roles and departments.
-The course will be delivered over three-week with one-hour weekly online sessions.
+The course will be delivered over three-weeks with one-hour weekly online sessions.

 Course Price: Member -$399; Non-Member -$499